 - S&P 500 (US SP 500): the most widely used measure of the US stock market, the Standard and Poor’s (S&P) tracks the prices of the biggest 500 companies listed on the New York Stock Exchange and the NASDAQ.
 It includes all the companies listed on the Dow, plus 470 others

-- FTSE 100 (UK 100) the FTSE tracks the prices of the biggest companies by market capitalization listed on the London Stock Exchange.
-The largest companies in the index are usually found in the mining, energy (particularly oil and gas) and financial services sectors
+- FTSE 100 (UK 100): the FTSE tracks the prices of the biggest companies by market capitalisation listed on the London Stock Exchange.
+The largest companies in the index are usually found in the mining, energy (particularly oil and gas) and financial services sectors.

 - DAX (Germany 40): the DAX follows the shares of the largest 40 companies listed on the Frankfurt Stock Exchange in Germany.
 The DAX index is dominated by the financial, automotive, healthcare and chemicals sectors, with key components including Allianz, BMW, Bayer and Siemens

 - Nikkei 225 (Japan 225): This is the main stock market index for Japan, tracking the shares of 225 companies listed on the Tokyo Stock Exchange

 There are two different ways in which indices are calculated: either by market capitalisation (more common) or by price-weight.